emillundgren/MMM-VolvoCar/README.md

 	```
 	cd ~/MagicMirror/modules/MMM-VolvoCar && npm install
 	```
+4. Setup an application in the Volvo Developer Portal.
+See [Volvo API Application](#volvo-api-application)
-4. Add the module to your Magic Mirror by copying the [Sample Config](#sample-config) below and add that to your `config.js`
+5. Add the module to your Magic Mirror by copying the [Sample Config](#sample-config) below and add that to your `config.js`

 ## Updating